netzke/netzke-core/UPGRADING.md

 ### Specifying items in config

-It is possible to specify the items in the config in the same format as it is done in the "items" method.
-If config.items is provided, it takes precedence over the `items` method.
+It is possible to specify the items in the config in the same format as it is done in the `items` method.
+If `config.items` is provided, it takes precedence over the `items` method.
 This can be useful for modifying the default layout of a child component by means of configuring it.

 It's advised to override the `items` method when a component needs to define it's layout, and not use the `configure` method for that (see the **Self-configuration** section).